Energy2020

 The Results

-After four months of intense focus, camaraderie and virtual learning, we are pleased to announce the Energy 2020 winners as selected by their peers: Pecos Wind Power ($25,000 non-equity prize), Medley Thermal ($15,000 non-equity prize), and Wex Energy ($10,000 non-equity prize).
+After four months of intense focus, camaraderie and virtual learning, we are pleased to announce the Energy 2020 winners as selected by their peers: Pecos Wind Power ($25,000 non-equity award), Medley Thermal ($15,000 non-equity award), and Wex Energy ($10,000 non-equity award).
 Plus five pilot projects with Vermont energy utilities announced.
 Read the recap here.

 Other Energy 2020 News